lasse16/cstars/README.md

 `CStars` allows for some configuration.
 It uses the `directories` crate to discover the configuration file.
 Check the crate's documentation for all valid [options](https://github.com/dirs-dev/directories-rs#projectdirs).
-To the configuration directory determined by `directories` is the file name `cstars.toml` appended.
+Append `cstars.toml` to the configuration directory determined by `directories` to get the final file location.

 One possible example location on Linux system is `$HOME/.config/cstars/cstars.toml`.